64robots/webforms/docs/content/en/index.md

 2 - Add `HasWebForms` trait in your user entity.

-3 - Create FormSections, FormSteps and Questions using <nuxt-link to="/model-factories">Model Factories</nuxt-link> or the <nuxt-link to="/admin-endpoints">Admin Endpoints</nuxt-link>
+3 - Create Forms, FormSteps and Questions using <nuxt-link to="/model-factories">Model Factories</nuxt-link> or the <nuxt-link to="/admin-endpoints">Admin Endpoints</nuxt-link>

 More details in the <nuxt-link to="/usage">Usage</nuxt-link>.